DarienLibrary/darienlibrary.tv/_posts/dlrecommends/2016-01-20-five-minutes-jen.md

 Jen and I spent some time deciding how to describe these books.
 She went in unsure about any of them, but came away loving them all.

 To reserve any of these books for your book group, please use the "Request a Book in a Bag" button at darienlibrary.org/bookgroups
-To reserve any of these books for your book group, please use the "Request a Book in a Bag" button at http://www.darienlibrary.org/bookgroups